DrslumpLin/OpenTca/README.md

 ## 5. Sample data

 We provide two datasets for those who want to test the program, both datasets are download from Openstreetmap(OSM).
 The test area is a part of Munich, Germany.
-Please see the folder "/Test data"
+Please see the folder [Test data](./Test data)

 *road_network.shp*: a shapefile of undirected road network
 *subway_stations.shp*: a shapefile of point-based facilities